scverse/squidpy/docs/extensibility.md

   graph-distance semantics such as ring number.
 - When subclassing {class}`~squidpy.gr.neighbors.GraphBuilderCSR`, both should be returned as {class}`~scipy.sparse.csr_matrix`.
+- For CSR-based builders, ``adj`` often behaves like a boolean or indicator matrix describing whether an edge is present, even if it is stored with a numeric dtype such as ``float32``. ``dst`` stores edge-associated values such as distances and will often use a floating-point dtype.
+The exact dtype choice is left to the builder implementation and may depend on performance, memory, and numerical accuracy requirements.
 - By convention, ``dst`` should have a zero diagonal, and ``adj`` should only have a non-zero diagonal when ``set_diag=True``.